ScottWales/puppet-reviewboard/README.md

   * *none*: No web provisioning is done

 **dbprovider**:
-  * *puppetlabs/postgresql*: Use the puppetlabs/postgresql module to create database tables
+  * *puppetlabs/postgresql*: Use the puppetlabs/postgresql module to create database tables & install bindings
   * *none*: No DB provisioning is done (note a database is required for the install to work)

 The default settings are